readthedocs/readthedocs.org/docs/guides/technical-docs-seo-guide.rst

 and lives at the root of your site (eg. https://docs.readthedocs.io/robots.txt).
 It tells search engines which pages to crawl or not to crawl and can allow you to control how a search engine crawls your site.
-For example, you may want to request that search engines not index unsupported versions of your documentation while keeping those docs online in case people need them.
+For example, you may want to request that search engines :ref:`ignore unsupported versions of your documentation <faq:How can I avoid search results having a deprecated version of my docs?>` while keeping those docs online in case people need them.

-By default, Read the Docs serves a ``robots.txt`` for you which points to a :ref:`sitemap <guides/technical-docs-seo-guide:Use a sitemap.xml file>` which Read the Docs also generates for you.
+By default, Read the Docs serves a ``robots.txt`` for you.
 To customize this file, you can create a ``robots.txt`` file that is written to your documentation root on your default branch/version.